Will-Robin/NorthNet/README.md

 A Python package which aims to provide tools in understanding chemical reactions at the network level.

+Have a look in the scripts folder for examples of how to use NorthNet.

 ## Core functionality

 - Reaction-rule based network generation